MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-structure.md

 ##### parse_cef_dictionary

 Given a string containing a CEF message, `parse_cef_dictionary` parses the Extension property of the message into a dynamic key/value object.
-Semicolon is a reserved character that should be replaced prior to passing the raw message into the method, as shown in the example.
+Semicolon is a reserved character that should be replaced before passing the raw message into the method, as shown in the example.

 ```kusto
 | extend cefMessage=iff(cefMessage contains_cs ";", replace(";", " ", cefMessage), cefMessage)